-This is yet another argument for putting your assets in a fund, either passive or active.
+This is yet another argument for putting your assets in a passive or active fund.
 Investing is no rocket science.
-The easier you do it, the more likely you are to get good results.
-Investing in just a few companies with unproven business models is certainly not the way to go.
+The easier you do it, the more likely you will get good results.
+Investing in a few companies with unproven business models is certainly not the way to go.

 In The Education of A Speculator, Victor Niederhoffer wrote that the main purpose of new and inexperienced speculators is to provide food and prey for the speculators further up in the food chain.
-The study by Betermier, Calvet, Knüpfer, and Kvaerner, very much confirms the Niederhoffer’s ideas.
+The study by Betermier, Calvet, Knüpfer, and Kvaerner very much confirms Niederhoffer’s ideas.

 Conclusion: How do you start learning the stock market?

-Another result of the study was that wealth is a major factor in predicting future returns.
+Another study result was that wealth is a major factor in predicting future returns.
 If you come from a family where your mum or dad owns shares, you are more likely to get good returns.

 If you’re the first one in your family to invest in the stock market, you simply don’t have the knowledge to do it properly.